 Fragrances generally used.

 Three types of fragrances are generally used in the production of skincare products.
-They are – Fragrance Mix 1, Mix 2 and others like cologne for man and woman.
+They are – Fragrance Mix 1, Mix 2 and others like best smelling perfumes ever for man and woman.
 The different groups are categorized according to the time when they were discovered and the categorization has nothing to with structural properties.

 Fragrance Mix 1 – This group contains fragrances that can trigger the reaction from most likely to least likely.
 For example – isoeugenol, aldehyde, eugenol, cinnamic aldehyde, oakmoss, alcohol, etc. These were introduced in the year 1977.
 Since then, they are being accepted and acknowledged by the community.

 Fragrance Mix II – This group has order similar to that of Fragrance I. Citral, Lyral, Citronellol, Alpha-hexyl Cinnamal etc. are the components of this group.
 The fragrances were introduced in the year 2002 after it was found that the compounds of FM I was accountable to the symptoms reported by them to cause fragrance allergies.

 Others – The group is given an arbitrary name and it contains 26 fragrances in total.
 Some fragrances contained in this group are also found in group I and II.
 The fragrances which are already included in other groups are further analyzed and this results in actions that are regulatory and they are also pertained to package labels.

 It is quite difficult to list all fragrances as they are huge in number and the list is endless.
 The most commonly used are – limonene, alcohol, linalool, etc but the most important thing is that how it is made because the recipe makes a great value